By Deane

 Along about four o’clock, a day or so later, the battalion set off on

-night fell., then we pulled off to the side of the
+trail till night fell., then we pulled off to the

-trail for the night.
-It was black, but at least it wasn’t raining.
-Some idiot
+side of the trail for the night.
+It was black, but at least it wasn’t

-shoot it out.”
+I’m going to shoot it out.”
 The fire WAS put out.
-As we tried to sleep that night, we
+As we tried to sleep that

-heard L-4s going over but thought nothing of it.
-The next morning at dawn, we
+night, we heard L-4s going over but thought nothing of it.
+The next morning

 |

-we had earlier vacated.
-D and F-511th pushed them out in a short fire fight
+vacated.
+D and F-511th pushed them out in a short fire fight with help from

-with help from HQ2’s eight-one mm mortars.
-We flopped back into our holes and
+HQ2’s eight-one mm mortars.
+We flopped back into our holes and dragged the

-dragged the dead Nips out into the jungle away from the perimeter.
-The next
+dead Nips out into the jungle away from the perimeter.
+The next day we found

-day we found out that we did not drag them far enough, the stench was almost
+out that we did not drag them far enough, the stench was almost overwhelming.

 |